ph4r05/remote-card/README.md

 # JavaCard remote access

-Wraps JCardSim and physical cards behind REST and WebSocket interface.
+Wraps physically connected JavaCards and virtual JCardSim cards behind REST and WebSocket interface.
+Enables to connect multiple JavaCards on one host and access them remotely on a different host.

-The project contains 3 different parts:
+The project contains 3 main parts:
-- Server part connects to the cards and provides API via REST and WebSocket interface
+- Server part connects to the cards and provides API via REST and WebSocket interface.
-- Client part is a library for connecting to the various card sources (including remote server)
+- Client part is a library for connecting to the various card sources, e.g., physical, jcardsim, remote server.
 - GP is a GlobalPlatformPro wrapper with remote card channel added, so you can manipulate with the cards, e.g., install applets remotely.

+Project currently does not integrate wit PCSC natively, so the remote card is not transparently installed as a card reader.
+This may be added in future releases.

 # GP wrapper